junxit/us-congress-bills-112/metadata.md

 - 2012-09-14 — The Speaker designated the Honorable Rob Bishop to act as Chairman of the Committee.
 - 2012-09-14 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6023)
 - 2012-09-14 — The previous question was ordered pursuant to the rule. (consideration: CR H6022)
+- 2012-09-19 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.